 Pollution Prevention for Food Processors

-In food processing facilities, raw materials are stored, transferred, and eventually processed into consumable goods.
-These processes all can result in waste material and additional wastewater.
-Additionally, each process requires a certain amount of energy.
-Waste product can be costly.
-Sometimes waste is generated in the form of undesirable parts of raw materials such as pits, rinds, or peels and sometimes raw materials are wasted unintentionally.Waste can be costly to your facility, both in lost product costs and discharge/disposal costs.
+In food processing facilities, raw materials are stored, transferred, and processed into consumable products.
+All of these processes can result in waste material, lost product, and wastewater.
+For example, waste can be generated during production as undesirable parts of raw materials – e.g., pits, rinds, or peels – and product can be lost during transport or transfer.

 Energy costs can also be a concern in food processing facilities.
-Motors, pumps, refrigeration units, conveyors, fans, compressed air systems, and other pieces of energy-using equipment can add to your expenses.
-If these pieces of equipment are not being used, maintained, or replaced properly, they can perform inefficiently and use more energy than is required.
+Motors, pumps, refrigeration units, conveyors, fans, compressed air systems, and other pieces of equipment all add to your expenses.
+If operational equipment is not properly used, maintained, or replaced, it can perform inefficiently and use more energy than necessary.

 - Learn about MnTAP’s project focussing on Food Processing Industry Assistance